Master in Education Studies (Early Childhood Education)

 What are the programme aims?

-• To provide students with a deep theoretical understanding and critical awareness of key issues in Early Childhood Education
+- Develop a strong theoretical foundation and critical awareness of key issues in Early Childhood Education

 How is the programme assessed?